DiT-JSCC: Rethinking Deep JSCC with Diffusion Transformers and Semantic Representations: Methodology

 After that, we perform BA in an instance-adaptive manner based on KC score.
 Given a target transmission bandwidth, the total number of channel symbols $k$ can be determined, and the bandwidths of the two branches must satisfy $k_s+k_d=k,k_s\geqslant 0,k_d\geqslant 0$.
 Following Fig. \ref{fig_BA_analysis}, an optimal fixed allocation scheme is available, i.e., $k_s=\bar{k}_s, k_d=\bar{k}_d$.
 Building on this, we dynamically adjust the semantic branch bandwidth for each image, following the principle that images with higher KC score should be allocated more bandwidth to ensure semantic preservation.
 This can be formulated as

 where the bandwidth scaling factor $\eta$ maps the KC score to the corresponding channel bandwidth cost, $\lceil\cdot\rceil$ denotes the ceiling operation, and $\bar{\mathcal{I}}$ is the average KC score.
 We note that our method is plug-and-play during the inference stage and does not incur any additional training cost.
+Because $k_s$ and $k_d$ take values from the candidate sets $\mathcal{K}_s$ and $\mathcal{K}_d$, the receiver only needs the corresponding candidate indices.
+The required side information is $\lceil\log_2 |\mathcal{K}_s|\rceil+\lceil\log_2 |\mathcal{K}_d|\rceil$ bits per image, where $|\cdot|$ denotes the cardinality of a candidate set.
+In our settings, this overhead is only 8 bits and can be appended as a compact header or transmitted through a reliable control link; it is negligible compared with the number of transmitted channel symbols.
 The whole inference process of our DiT-JSCC is given in Algorithm \ref{alg1}.